-Texas Tech offers deeper Early Childhood knowledge than you will get in most bachelor's degree programs.
-In addition to practicing the most effective Early Childhood teaching techniques, you will study the physical, cognitive, social and emotional development patterns that affect childhood learning.
+Texas Tech offers deeper early childhood education knowledge than you will get in most bachelor's degree programs.
+In addition to practicing the most effective early childhood teaching techniques, you will study the physical, cognitive, social and emotional development patterns that affect childhood learning.

 Texas Tech University provides you with an outstanding foundation for a career as an early childhood teacher.

-With a Bachelor of Science in Early Childhood, you will get direct experience in early childhood education and targeted preparation for the Early Childhood teacher certification exam.
+With a Bachelor of Science in Early Childhood Education, you will get direct experience in early childhood education and targeted preparation for the early childhood teacher certification exam.

-Texas Tech's early childhood bachelor's degree offers a pre-kindergarten through 6th
+Texas Tech's early childhood education bachelor's degree offers a pre-kindergarten

-grade teaching certification.
-Choose Texas Tech's early childhood bachelor's degree
+through 6th-grade teaching certification.
+Choose Texas Tech's early childhood bachelor's

 - Get one-on-one attention from faculty.
 You will benefit from consistent mentoring from our faculty.
 Our Early Childhood bachelor's degree program features professors who strive to share the most updated information and research, but also value building relationships with students.